-Figure 132.
+Figure 142.
 The page for configuring the WDS function.

 Parameter Description

-WDS Mode The WDS function mode.
+The WDS function mode.

 Disable : The function is disabled.

-Bridge mode : Access points communicate to each other only, wireless devices cannot connect to them.
+WDS Mode Bridge mode : Access points communicate to each other only, wireless devices cannot connect to them.

 Repeater mode : Access points communicate to each other, wireless clients can connect to the WLAN created by interconnected access points.

-A physical mode of data transfer between access points interconnected via the WDS function.

-WD0 DI 14 I CCK: 802.11b devices only.

-WDS Phy Mode OFDM : 802.11g devices only.

-HTMIX : 802.11g and 802.11n devices.

-GREENFIELD: 802.11n devices only.

 A type of encryption for data transfer between access points interconnected via the WDS function.

 NONE: No encryption.

 WDS Encryption WEP.

 TKIP.

 AES.

 Encryption Key A key for the specified type of encryption.
-If the NONE value is selected from the WDS Encryption drop-down list, the field is not displayed.
+If the NONE value is selected from the WDS Encryption drop-down list, the field is not editable.

 WDS MAC (1-4) The MAC addresses of devices connected to the access point via the WDS function.

 The WDS function parameters specified on the page must be the same for all interconnected devices.
-In addition, it is required to set the same channel (on the Wi-Fi I Basic settings page).
+In addition, it is required to set the same channel (on the Wi-Fi / Basic settings page).